mekas/mb1313600022/1313618001/README.md

 ## fish lover
-I want to create an app of different types of Aquarium ornamental fish, how to care for them, can share them and add to favorites.
+I want to create an app of different types of Aquarium freshwater ornamental fish, how to care for them, can share them and add to favorites.

 ## Target Segment
 someone who likes and wants to keep fish